Perfect backdrop for 'special' celebration

 FOLLOW THIS LINK for another Sabore feature

 I find it strange when fellow Gainesvillians say they have trouble figuring out where to eat because of not having enough local options.
 Usually, I can't figure out where to eat out because there are way too many places that I want to try.
-In fact, my boyfriend, Thomas, and I have a list, and our two-year anniversary seemed to merit a special dinner and an opportunity to check some glorious restaurant off that list.
+I have a list, and a special dinner happening was n opportunity to check some glorious restaurant off that list.
 We were torn between Mark's Prime Steakhouse and Sabore.
 Although I am still dying to take my steak-loving man to Mark's, every time I mentioned Sabore to friends I was greeted with exasperation and "oh-my-gosh" remarks, all in favor of international dining.
 The expressions said it all.

-Our anniversary was on a Monday, the only day that Sabore is closed, so we settled for Tuesday night.
+My dinner was on a Monday, the only day that Sabore is closed, so friends and I settled for Tuesday night.
 It wasn't crowded in the cozy, dimly-lit space, an exceptional-looking bar area cradling one side of the restaurant while cozy booths and 2- and 4-person tables filled the middle.
-Thomas felt the deep reds and dim aura lent itself to a perfect Valentine's Day spot (yay!).
-Most people were seated at those middle tables, but Thomas and I were seated at a large booth with a perfect view of the whole restaurant.
+The deep reds and dim aura lent itself to a perfect Valentine's Day spot (yay!).
+Most people were seated at those middle tables, but we were seated at a large booth with a perfect view of the whole restaurant.
 I am guessing that these are for the patrons who made a reservation and/or have a special occasion.

 This is the first time I used an iPad menu, and the first thing that came to mind was "I really hope I don't spill anything on it."
 My clumsy self aside, it commented on the younger feel of the establishment, as if the décor and menu didn't aid in that enough.
 I was surprised and pleased when two glasses of champagne (top) were presented to my date and I, a complimentary gift "as thanks for choosing Sabore to celebrate our anniversary."
 The combination of the free champagne, plus the many menu pages devoted to alcoholic beverages, made me like the place even more.